Bladder Cancer Symptoms in Women vs. Men

 Bladder cancer in women

 The biggest risk factor for bladder cancer in women is smoking.
-In fact, about 50 percent of women diagnosed with this malignancy are smokers.
+About 50 percent of women diagnosed with this malignancy are smokers.
 This is because many of the toxins in cigarettes are excreted in urine, which is held in the bladder before it is released.
-This means that the bladders of smokers experience prolonged contact with cancer causing agents.
-In the event bladder cancer does develop, a woman may experience symptoms including:
+This means that the bladders of smokers experience prolonged contact with cancer-causing agents.

 Bladder cancer in men